Heathrow Airport: Flight movements

 When runway alternation was introduced, aircraft generated significantly more noise on departure than when landing, so a preference for westerly operations during daylight was introduced, which continues to this day.
-In this mode, aircraft take off towards the west and land from the east over London, thereby minimising the impact of noise on the most densely populated areas.
-Heathrow's two runways generally operate in segregated mode, whereby landings are allocated to one runway and takeoffs to the other.
-To further reduce noise nuisance, the use of runways 27R and 27L is swapped at 15:00 local each day if the wind is from the west.
-When landings are easterly there is no alternation; 09L remains the landing runway and 09R the takeoff runway due to the legacy of the now rescinded Cranford Agreement, pending taxiway works to allow the roles to be reversed.
-As of 2025, Hillingdon Council are considering plans submitted by Heathrow Airport Limited for infrastructure works that would facilitate runway alternation during easterly operation.
-Occasionally, landings are allowed on the nominated departure runway, to help reduce airborne delays and to position landing aircraft closer to their terminal, reducing taxi times.
+In this mode, aircraft take off to the west and land from the east over London, thereby minimising noise impact on the most densely populated areas.
+Heathrow's two runways generally operate in segregated mode, with landings on one runway and takeoffs on the other.
+To further reduce noise nuisance, the use of runways 27R and 27L is swapped at 15:00 local time each day if the wind is from the west.
+When landings are easterly, there is no alternation; 09L remains the landing runway and 09R the takeoff runway due to the legacy of the now rescinded Cranford Agreement, pending taxiway works to allow the roles to be reversed.
+As of 2025, Hillingdon Council is considering plans submitted by Heathrow Airport Limited for infrastructure works to facilitate runway alternation during easterly operations.
+Occasionally, landings are allowed on the nominated departure runway to help reduce airborne delays and to position landing aircraft closer to their terminal, reducing taxi times.

 Night-time flights at Heathrow are subject to restrictions.
 Between 23:00 and 04:00, the noisiest aircraft (rated QC/8 and QC/16) cannot be scheduled for operation.
-Also, during the night quota period (23:30–06:00) there are four limits:
+Also, during the night quota period (23:30–06:00), there are four limits: